infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Mental Health/Mental Health.md

 - Circle facilitators/keepers – one or two individuals who facilitate the circle processes.They ask questions which guide the discussion but, apart from that, participate in equal ways as other in the circle.
 - Master Trainers – six designated individuals trained during this project to facilitate restorative circles.
 (Page 5)

+## STEPS IN A SHARING CIRCLE
+ Children sit in a circular formation facing each otherso that each person can see the others.
+(Page 13)
+- Two circle keepers facilitate the process and are also referred to as co-facilitators.
+(Page 13)
+- Circles use a talking piece, any object which is passed around from one person to the other sequentially (Wilbur, Wilbur, Garrett, & Yuhas, 2001).Each person gets the opportunity to share when they hold the talking piece, while all others are invited to listen to them.
+(Page 13)
+- Circles use a sequential format, where one person speaks at a time, and the opportunity to speak moves in one direction around the circle.
+Each person must wait to speak until their turn, and no one may interrupt while another person is speaking.
+(Page 14)
+- Circles reflect Vygotsky’s constructivist theory of learning, i.e., children learn from their surroundings when the environment is inclusive and supportive (Page 14)
+- Circles are designed in a structured way, planned once a week on a specific day with a specific plan (Mosley, 2016).
+Each circle plan has distinct stages, with each stage having a predetermined purpose which allow children to feel safe, comfortable, talk, and experience enjoyment.
+(Page 14)
+- No one is judged based on their performance or the extent of their involvement.
+(Page 15)
+- All participants are told that participation is voluntary and that they can leave at any time.
+(Page 15)

+## OBJECTIVES OF SHARING CIRCLES
+- reduce the adverse impact of institutionalization and
+- build positive impact through promoting social emotional learning.

 [^1]: [UdayanCare_Institutionalised Children, Seminar on Standards of Mental Health and Care](Volume%202/Reference%20Reading/Service%20providers%20to%20CCIs/Udayan%20Care/UdayanCare_Institutionalised%20Children,%20Seminar%20on%20Standards%20of%20Mental%20Health%20and%20Care.md)
 [^2]: [Factors affecting the psychosocial wellbeing of orphan and separated children in five low- and middle-income countries](Volume%202/Reference%20Reading/Research%20Papers/Mental%20Health%20Papers/Factors%20affecting%20the%20psychosocial%20wellbeing%20of%20orphan%20and%20separated%20children%20in%20five%20low-%20and%20middle-income%20countries.md)